trg5pdx/job-filter/README.md

 # Job Filter

 A web app for filtering job listings to find relevant jobs.
-This app pulls from other job sites, and then filter out jobs that don't follow the search query.
+This app pulls from other job sites, and allows for the user to filter out jobs that aren't as relevant to them.
+The site provides a link to the original posting on the job site so the user can apply on there.

 ## How to Install